 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Due to safety concerns. the area indicated on the map is closed to the public.
-It is now a construction site managed by Rooney Earthmoving Ltd until June 2019.
+Due to safety concerns, the area indicated on the map will remain closed to the public.

 Click the map below to see it at full size.